I Can See Your Voice (South Korean game show) season 5

 The fifth season of the South Korean television mystery music game show I Can See Your Voice premiered on Mnet and tvN with a Global Invasion special on January 26, 2018.

 Gameplay

 Format

 For its game phase, the guest artist(s) must attempt to eliminate bad singers after each round.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: